sidneyd3vries/plnnr/DESIGN.md

 ### API class
 All code that is mostly copy pasted from the API documentation will be put here.
 This is done to keep code clear and separate own written code and copy pasted code.
 Could also be divided in multiple classes if the methods are categorizable.

-#### Chat overview class
+#### Group overview class
-If implemented this class will get data from Firebase to show the chats the logged in user is part of.
-Here the user can make new chats and invite people.
-This activity links to the single chat class.
+If implemented this class will display data from Firebase to show the groups the logged in user is part of.
+Here the user can make new groups.
+This activity links to the pinboard class.

-#### Single chat class
-Here all data from the linked firebase subdatabase is displayed in the form of a chat.
-This activity links to the list activity, where the list linked to the chat will be shown.

 ### API's